ghislainv/wood-density-Cirad/README.md

 Versions of this repository, including versions of the Cirad wood density database, are archived on the Cirad Dataverse repository:

-**Vieilledent G., F. J. Fischer, J. Chave, D. Guibal, P. Langbour and J. Gérard.** Code and data for: New formula and conversion factor to compute tree species basic wood density from a global wood technology database. _CIRAD Dataverse_. \[DOI: [10.18167/DVN1/KRVF0E](https://doi.org/10.18167/DVN1/KRVF0E)\].
+**Vieilledent G., F. J. Fischer, J. Chave, D. Guibal, P. Langbour and J. Gérard.** 2018.
+Code and data for: New formula and conversion factor to compute basic wood density of tree species using a global wood technology database. _CIRAD Dataverse_. \[DOI: [10.18167/DVN1/KRVF0E](https://doi.org/10.18167/DVN1/KRVF0E)\].

 ## Figure